Skip to main content

 ~ Stay for the night in one of the campsites; or enjoy the beach for the day.

 ST. MARY LAKE REGIONAL PARK (Cranbrook | Kimberley) – is located approximately 20-km west of Marysville/Kimberley on the St. Mary Road.
 The park offers a great picnic area, with tables, and a place to launch boats, kayaks, canoes & SUPs.
 The shallow water entry into the lake makes for a great swimming spot (on hot summer days).
-And, it is one of the most epic spots to watch the setting sun!
+And, it is one of the most epic spots to watch the setting sun in the Purcells!

 ~ Open year-round.
 The park has a private land owner that maintains and operators the park; please stay within the park boundaries.

-SUMMIT LAKE PROVINCIAL PARK (Nakusp) – offers visitors great options fishing for rainbow trout or swimming in the lake’s clear, refreshing mountain water.
+SUMMIT LAKE PROVINCIAL PARK (Nakusp) – offers visitors great fishing for rainbow trout or swimming in the lake’s clear, refreshing mountain water.
 A natural spectacle occurs at the end of each fall as thousands of Western toads, emerge from the lake foraging for food on their migration to the forest, their winter habitat.
 Please do not disturb their habitat and observe them from a distance.

 ~ There are opportunities for canoeing or kayaking in this park.
 Paddlers can access the lake from either the boat launch or the lake front campsites.
 Many users leave their canoe and kayak on the beach.